-The river channel section extending between Te Herekiekie Street and downstream end of the Tongaririo Lodge stopbank is significantly wide with a large central island.
-The island is heavily vegetated in the middle and has two channels on either side interconnected by other smaller channels/overflows.
-Over the last 3 years, the left side channel has been actively deepening and widening causing significant erosion of the left bank.
-While natural, these changes in river channel are the source of instability.
+The river channel section extending between Te Herekiekie Street and downstream end of the Tongaririo Lodge stop bank is significantly wide with a large central island.
+The island is heavily vegetated in the middle and has a channel flanking each side.
+Over the last 3 years, the true left channel has been actively deepening and widening causing significant erosion of the left bank.

-The teams' observation included the following:
+The team's observation included the following: